Contents

 Aortic valve stenosis symptoms

 Most people with aortic stenosis do not develop symptoms until the disease is advanced.
-The diagnosis may have been made when the health care provider heard a heart murmur and performed tests.
+The diagnosis may have been made when a doctor heard a heart murmur and performed tests.

 Others have: